Hindustan Aeronautics Limited SC: Ownership and finances

 The ownership of HASC has been from Hindustan Aeronautics Limited (HAL).
 The company HAL were not so influential when running the club at first, as shown from their poor record before the 2010 I-League 2nd Division season in which the club achieved promotion.

 Notable players

-For all current and former notable players of Hindustan Aeronautics Limited with a Wikipedia article, see: Hindustan Aeronautics Limited S.C. players.
+The following HAL players have been capped at senior/youth international level, with their respective countries.
+Years in brackets indicate their spells at the club.